Airports, legal volunteers prepare for new Trump travel ban | Taiwan News

 Similar efforts are underway at other airports, including Seattle-Tacoma International, where officials have drawn up plans for crowd control after thousands crammed the baggage claim area to protest the original ban.

-"The plan is to be as ready as possible," said Lindsay Nash, an immigration law professor at New York University's Cardozo School of Law who has been helping prepare emergency petitions on behalf of those who might be detained.
+"The plan is to be as ready as possible," said Lindsay Nash, an immigration law professor at Cardozo School of Law in New York who has been helping prepare emergency petitions on behalf of those who might be detained.

 Trump's initial action, issued Jan.
 27, temporarily barred citizens of Iran, Iraq, Syria, Yemen, Somalia, Sudan and Libya from coming to the U.S. and halted acceptance of all refugees.
 The president said his administration would review vetting procedures amid concerns about terrorism in those seven nations.

-Note: This story has been corrected to show that Cardozo Law School is in New York, not affiliated with New York University